WICG/keyboard-map/proposal.md

 `code` values that correspond to "dead" keys in the current layout should return the corresponding combining accent character.

+### `keyboardchange` Event

+To detect when the keyboard layout has changed, pages can listen for the `keyboardchange` event, which will fire whenever the current keyboard layout changes.

 ## Alternative Proposals

 Requests for this feature have come up a number of times in the past, and various proposals